julyto/gormungandr/readme.md

 ## Introduction

-Implementation of jormungandr in go as multiple micro services Gormungandr is the little brother of [Jormungandr](https://github.com/CanalTP/navitia/tree/dev/source/jormungandr) inside the [navitia](https://github.com/CanalTP/navitia) project.<br>
+Gormungandr is the little brother of [Jormungandr](https://github.com/CanalTP/navitia/tree/dev/source/jormungandr) inside the [navitia](https://github.com/CanalTP/navitia) project.<br>
 It aims to be the front of navitia, like Jormungandr, but with better perfomance.
 Indeed, Gormungandr is implemented like a micro service in Golang.
 This service is under construction and just **route_schedules** API is implemented.